QuestEscape/updates/README.md

 # Updates

-Head over to the [Relases tab](https://github.com/QuestEscape/updates/releases) to find the archives to download.
+Head over to the [Releases tab](https://github.com/QuestEscape/updates/releases) to find the archives to download.

-Last upload: `4156300046500000`
+Last upload: `4156300058600000`